chanwutk/macos-bootable-usb/README.md

-# A tutorial to create a bootable usb in macOS
+# A tutorial for creating a bootable usb in macOS

 ## 1. Prepare image file
 We need to convert the iso file to dmg file (assuming the file is in the `~/Download`)